 |With the shift to internal teleradiology, there’s less need to rely on external or contracted readings.
 However, it’s important to note that many practices decreased external teleradiology dependence due to reports of lower case volumes across the country from reduction of non-essential cases.|

 Demand for remote radiology work will likely continue to rise, especially considering these advantages.
-Artificial intelligence (AI) will be pivotal in balancing radiologists’ workloads and boosting their productivity – a vendor neutral archive with AI capabilities is especially key as the remote radiology trend booms.
+Artificial intelligence (AI) will be pivotal in balancing radiologists’ workloads and boosting their productivity – a vendor neutral archive or an Imaging EMR with AI capabilities is especially key as the remote radiology trend booms.

 How radiology departments benefit from remote radiology